tomaszrondio/newscoop-grunt-boilerplate-less/README.md

 ##### Javascript

-js files are merged to two files:
+js files are merged into two files:
 - vendor.js with all third party libraries (jQuery, it's plugins, bootstrap.js etc.) from assets/js/vendor folder.
 - scripts.js with custom js from assets/js folder